cgpeanut/jenkinsbydoing/README.md

         5. In the Maven box, enter "M3"
         6. Make syre Install automatically is clicked.
         7. Save
     - configure the build to use Maven and Make the index file
+        a. click New Item
+        b. enter an item name of the "mavenproject" in the box provided.